NybbleLynx/NybbleLynx/README.md

 ### Hi I'm Rob aka NybbleLynx 🐱👋
+* I'm a Software Engineer at Siemens Mobility Limited 🚆
+* I'm an aroace man (Demisexual/Demiromantic) 🖤🤍💜
 * My pronouns are he/him 😄
-* I'm a Software Engineer at Siemens Mobility Limited 🚆
 * I have a bachleors degree in Electronic Engineering 🎓
 * I am the Data Controller for the IET Young Professionals Coventry and Warwickshire Committee 💽
 * Working on creating a YouTube channel.
 Topics will include: